• Skip to primary navigation

 • Moroccan Carrot Soup with Lemon Honey Yogurt

-• Moriccan Chicken Stew with Sweet Potatoes Apricots and Kale
+• Moroccan Chicken Stew with Sweet Potatoes and Apricots

 a bowl over filled with shredded Moroccan raw carrot salad and a sprig of parsley on top